gwenbiophys/NaiveDynamics.jl/docs/src/devdiary.md

 5. To take point 1 to the ultimate extent, I have implemented leaf traversal, in which we iterate over each leaf rather than the internal primitives, and perform aabb overlap tests using a query leaf.
 This minimizes traversal, and likely increases 'clearly unnecessary' distance checks.
 It also allows us to shrink the enclosing aabbs to 1/2 the search distance from the full search distance, as we are no longer testing point enclosure of a point in an aabb, and this hopefully ofsets some of the worse distance checks.
 Regardless, the performance improvement is only slight, versus pair traversal.
 Perhaps this can be optimized within the proximity test arithmetic, which is a double for loop over two primitive views.
 StructArrays it is then!

 6. There could be a future in which SIMD methods can be effective in proximitry testing, where we are selecting primitives per leaf based on filling vector widths.
 At minimum, the present SIMD implementation would be much assisted if struct arrays allows for clean data flow.
 At this point, there is no reason why IPointPrimitives are not struct arrays.
 The gridkeys potentially could remain as is, unless their left and skip values can be implicitly represented and separated out.
+Well just like last time, I am not ssmart enough to use StructArrays.jl, so i suppose I shall be switching to a simple struct of arrays.

+Especially considering that I did not use SIMD.jl properly, no usage of vload vstore or vgather to build the arrays up!!!!!!
+There is even vscatter to send an array to another array in various locations using a Vec input of indices.
+Goodness me, profiling about the assembly times for getting our fun arrays built up and complaining about how long it took, not realizing vload and vstore and the like take 1-3 nanoseconds for a 256 bit vector.

+I did try getting over eager, seeing if I could use a sized vector to further accelerate my operation, but I think SizedVector has the same scaling issue as StaticArrays do as a whole: if large, go somewhere else.
+And SIMD.jl does not accept inputs of SizedArrays anyhow, so that is a no go there.
+Tho, depending on a gooood benchmark, we very well could replace twoleaf proximity test with a avx512-ready distance calculation.
+Ooooooh, it may be worth to generate a traversal edition of our primitive positions that comes pre vgathered().
+I am not sure if it would help performance any, to pre-prepare, or run lazily when needed.

+7. CLM has a custom `push!` function which will push a new element to the neighbor list, unless it can replace a prior element.
+Really great data reuse policy!
+As well as a custom `reduce_lists` function for collecting each thread's neighbor list into a single list.
+I am somewhat lost on the method, as there is a bit of index magic happening.
+Two important details are that their neighbor list is a mutable structure with a length field and a vector of tuples field, and the collection is performed in a threaded fashion, presumably for maximum speed and perhaps even allowing for cache line sharing of the data, rather than having to send to and from memory.
+Accumulating the lengths of the threads' neighbor lists allows a straight shot resizing of the final list.
+And the next crucial point is broadcasted assignment of a view of the other vectors, rather than literally stapling the data together.

 ## uhmmmmmmmm WHAT